biotop/biotop-website-hugo/content/about.md

 ## How?

-As group of early career scientsts, biotop is our attempt at taking our future in Science - and in part the future of Science - into our own hands.
+As group of early career scientsts, Biotop is our attempt at taking our future in Science - and in part the future of Science - into our own hands.
 The idea of establishing a research network as an ecosystem that fosters a research culture that truly deserves this name forms the basis for our attempt.

 ### Guiding principles